yereverluvinunclebert/GDIP-Image-List/README.md

 Two classes, one for VB6, the other for TwinBasic.

 The first, **cGdipImageList.cls** uses GDI+ to provide an imageList class that can be used in VB6.
 PNGs will display correctly with transparency when rendered to a VB6 control using GDI+.
+It will also work with TwinBasic but it is not required as TB can use its own collection.

 The second, **cTBImageList.cls**, uses a TB collection and thus has potential for 64bit compilation using TwinBasic.